nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_search.md

 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/DocumentReference?[searchParameters]</div>

-Search for all custodian pointers.
-Fetches a bundle of all `DocumentReference` resources for the specified pointer owner (custodian).

-Providers MUST only search for pointers where they are the pointer owner (custodian).

 Though the NRLS does not keep a version history of each DocumentReference each one does hold a versionId.

 <!--Though the NRLS does not keep a version history of each DocumentReference each one does hold a versionId to support the NRLS update strategy. -->